dollplayer2501/raleway_love/README.md

 ## For aggressive customization

+This theme does not use Lua, so setting absolute coordinates is very troublesome, so the configuration file is divided for each function.

 ### overview

 Instead of modifying `./conky/raleway_love__*.conf`, I **recommend** modifying the following files and generation `./conky/raleway_love__*.conf` by `./raleway_love___create.py`.